PhMajerus/FIGfonts/README.md

 It uses just two rows and supports the base characters set.
 It works in FIGlet 2.2.5, but the width computation gets confused, so it can only be used for single lines.
 It requires `-w 999` to avoid misplaced line breaks.
 It does not work at all in TOIlet 0.3, as escape sequences get removed.

-_Remember to use `figlet -w 999` to avoid misplaced line breaks and broken VT control sequences due to bad width computation._
+_Remember to use `figlet -f phm-blocky -w 999` to avoid misplaced line breaks and broken VT control sequences due to bad width computation._

 ### phm-blocky-reverse
 ![phm-blocky-reverse](images/phm-blocky-reverse.png)